 The Rhetorica reading group is a bi-weekly gathering of students and faculty interested in reading and discussing significant theoretical and historical texts as well as contemporary rhetorical artifacts in politics and culture.
 The reading discussion is led by one member of the group, rotating responsibility throughout the semester.
 In addition to reading conversations, we discuss professionalization and developments in the field, including upcoming conferences, publishing opportunities and current debates.
 Rhetorica also hosts monthly writing group meetings and occasional social events.

-The Woode-Walkers Medieval Reading Group is comprised of graduate students interested in medieval literature, as well as critical and theoretical approaches to these texts and to the field of medieval studies more broadly.
-This group thus reads a variety of both literary and historical texts in addition to current critical theory, and will often refer to the two medieval doctoral reading lists when selecting literary readings as a way to prepare for the M.A. and Ph.D. exams.
-Regular writing/research workshops also take place throughout both semesters for the reading and review of individual members' works in progress.
-The group meets for bimonthly sessions, typically on an alternating schedule of reading-based discussions and research workshops, and is open to any interested graduate students.
-They take their name from a 14th-century English romance, in which Gamelyn must take to the woods while living the life of an outlaw.
+Quire is comprised of graduate students interested in medieval and early modern literature, as well as critical and theoretical approaches to these texts and to premodern studies more broadly.
+This group reads a variety of both literary and historical texts in addition to current critical theory.
+Quire will refer to the doctoral reading lists when selecting literary readings to help English graduate students prepare for the M.A. and Ph.D. exams.
+The group will also choose to read and discuss texts that feature in individual members' research in progress, allowing them to talk through their research and offering insights.
+The group meets monthly and is open to any interested graduate students.
+The group also hosts mock exams for any graduate students prepping that year.